Dog Has Crusty Scabs On His Back?

 Yeast Infections

-This is because, with yeast infections, your dog will get discolored skin (darker than other parts of the skin) alongside crusty scabs.
+With yeast infections, your dog will get discolored skin (darker than other parts of the skin) alongside crusty scabs.

 Hormonal Imbalances